Nursing Graduate (NURS)

 NURS 681 Pathophysiology For Advanced Practice Nursing (3 credits)

 In this course the advanced practice nursing student will use their base of knowledge in pathophysiology to gain greater understanding of the normal physiologic and pathologic mechanisms of disease across the lifespan.
-Progression from the cellular level provides the APN student with a broad flexible understanding of human physiology and pathology, which is foundational for clinical assessment and decision-making in the management of individuals.
+Progression from the cellular level provides the advanced practice nursing student with a broad flexible understanding of human physiology, pathology, genetics/genomics, which is foundational for clinical assessment and decision-making in the management of individuals.
 This course emphasizes broad categories of interventions and relevant research.

 Course Rotation: NYC & PLV: Spring